domwoe/erc-721-ic-assets/README.md

 - Dynamic data to affect NFT metadata can be fetched from off-chain sources via [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
 - The IC provides true cryptographic randomness as input for unique metadata.
 - You can mint NFTs on Ethereum directly from a canister smart contract on the IC using [Threshold ECDSA](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa/).

+If you'd like to deploy your NFT on the IC instead of Ethereum, then have a look at this [example](https://internetcomputer.org/docs/current/samples/nft).

 ## How to host ERC 721 metadata on the Internet Computer